Vietnam in talks to secure COVID-19 vaccines from Moderna

-HANOI (Reuters) - Vietnam’s health ministry is in talks to secure COVID-19 vaccines from Moderna through its distribution partner in Asia, Zuellig Pharma, as the country battles a new outbreak that is spreading more quickly.
+Vietnam's health ministry is in talks to secure COVID-19 vaccines from Moderna (MRNA.O) through its distribution partner in Asia, Zuellig Pharma, as the country battles a new outbreak that is spreading more quickly.

 Vietnam has placed orders for more vaccines from several suppliers and received around 2.9 million doses from its purchases and via the international COVAX scheme.